httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 To verify using this algorithm, the verifier applies the `RSASSA-PKCS1-V1_5-VERIFY ((n, e), M, S)` function {{RFC8017}} using the public key portion of the verification key material (`(n, e)`) and the signature base (`M`) re-created as described in {{verify}}.
 The hash function SHA-256 {{RFC6234}} is applied to the signature base to create the digest content to which the verification function is applied.
 The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
-The results of the verification function are compared to the http message signature to determine if the signature presented is valid.
+The results of the verification function indicate if the signature presented is valid.

 Use of this algorithm can be indicated at runtime using the `rsa-v1_5-sha256` value for the `alg` signature parameter.